christinavaldesera-gif/402.467_Applied-GIS-Fundamentals/labs/lab_08.md

 - Name the ROI after the land cover class it represents (e.g., "Water", "Vegetation", etc.)
 - Choose a distinct color for each class to help visualization
 - Draw **at least 7–10 polygons per class**, spaced across your tile to capture variability
-- Save your ROIs regularly using the `Save ROI` button, which creates a `.roi` file for reuse
+- Save your ROIs regularly using the `Save ROI` button, which creates a `.scpx` file for reuse

 > ❓**Question:** Click to see the answer
 <details>